East Lancashire Hospice

 We support an inclusive and holistic working environment and aim to empower our people to bring their authentic self to work.
 We are committed to this and so encourage applications from all individuals with the required skills for the role inclusive of age, disability, sex, gender reassignment, sexual orientation, pregnancy and maternity, race, colour, caste, nationality, ethnic or national origin, religion or belief, socio-economic background, trade union membership status, marriage, and civil partnerships.
 ELH is committed to equality of opportunity for all staff and volunteers.

-This role description is intended as an outline of general areas of activities and will be amended in the light of changing needs of the Hospice.
-It is expected that the volunteer will be positive and flexible as possible using this document as a framework
+This role description is intended as an outline of general areas of activities and will be amended in the light of changing needs of the hospice.

 If you are interested